-We're proud to be partnering with Wishbone who've been funding NZ based orthopaedic research for over 25 years now.
-That research translates into transforming lives through increased mobility & helping patients recover more quickly.
+We're proud to be partnering with Wishbone who've been funding NZ based orthopaedic research for over 25 years.
+This local research ultimately improves NZ patient outcomes and transforms lives through increased mobility & quicker patient recovery time.

-Orthopaedic surgeons and outdoor adventures Perry Turner and Ian Galley are heading a dedicated team who've has been working on exciting plans for a NZ journey from Bluff to Cape Reinga.
+Orthopaedic surgeons and outdoor adventurers Perry Turner and lan Galley are heading a dedicated team who have been working on these exciting plans for a journey across NZ to raise both awareness and the funds needed for orthopaedic research.

-The sections hosted by Invercargill Hospital start mid-January 2024 and the finish line will be reached in late March 2024 with events and celebrations to be hosted by Auckland Hospital.
+The sections hosted by Invercargill Hospital commence mid-January 2024 and the Relay finishes in late March 2024 with a gala dinner and sporting activities hosted by Auckland surgeons.

-This orthopaedic odyssey is broken up into locally run and sponsored legs so folks all over NZ can take part & support Wishbone.
+This orthopaedic odyssey is broken up into locally run and sponsored legs so the orthopaedic community from all over NZ can come together, get active & support Wishbone.
 Walking, biking, paddling, sailing and more!
-Help us bring colleagues, friends & family together to fundraise and have an unforgettable experience at the same time.
-United we can do more to advance important local orthopaedic research that ultimately helps Kiwi's live more active lives.
+Help us bring colleagues, friends & family together to fundraise and have an unforgettable experience.